Velocidex/velociraptor-docs/content/blog/html/2018/09/03/velociraptor_s_client_communications/_index.md

 The main problem with a polling scheme is that the user experience is terrible - even if we reduce the poll wait times to few seconds, users will have to wait to view the results of their actions - leading to an overall experience of a slow and sluggish system.
-For a resposive user interface we need to have client round trips of a second or less and having poll\_max set this low will just use up too many resources.
+For a responsive user interface we need to have client round trips of a second or less and having poll\_max set this low will just use up too many resources.
 This is particularly noticeable in the VFS browser since it takes so long to